 - On the other hand, a thermoelectric wine fridge is usually cheaper when buying it.
 The retail price of a compressor model with a similar capacity might be up to 50% higher.

 - For these two reasons, most high-capacity wine fridges operate with a compressor.
-So, if you want to cool down a big wine collection, it might be challenging to find a matching thermoelectric model.
+So, if you want to cool down a big wine collection, finding a matching thermoelectric model might be challenging.

 As thermoelectric machines run constantly, they are also more likely to break down and need repair.
 So compressor wine fridges tend to have a longer lifespan.

 - Thermoelectric refrigerators are less harmful to the environment.
 Compressor models contain hazardous coolants and need to be disposed of with special care when the device is discarded.
-In contrast, thermoelectric fridges don’t contain harmful substances.
+In contrast, thermoelectric fridges do not contain harmful substances.

 - While all wine fridges are relatively silent compared to regular refrigerators, they create a humming noise nevertheless.
 But thermoelectric wine fridges generate less noise than compressor fridges.